- Approximately one in five Australians will experience depression in their lifetime

 No matter what your depression looks or feels like, whatever its causes, help for depression is available.
-If you are experiencing one or more of the above symptoms to a severe degree, and you think that you might have depression, please contact us to arrange an appointment.
+If you are experiencing one or more of the symptoms listed above to a severe degree, please contact us to arrange an appointment.

 What are the treatment options?

-CBT and other psychological treatments can help you to learn new coping strategies that will enable you to manage life’s challenges, stressors, and relationship difficulties in a more resilient and effective manner.
-These new coping strategies will enable you to make new lifestyle changes, regain your self-esteem, and reconnect with personal values and goals.
+CBT and other psychological treatments can help you to learn new coping strategies that will enable you to manage life’s challenges with more resilience.
+These techniques can empower you to make positive lifestyle changes, improve your self-esteem and reconnect with personal values and goals.

-At Seed Psychology, our clinical psychologists can help you to treat your depression and regain your health and wellbeing.
+At Seed Psychology, our highly trained and experienced psychologists can help you to treat your depression and regain your health and wellbeing.